sst/guide/_chapters/redirect-on-login.md

 }
 {% endhighlight %}

 Now our login page should redirect after we login.

 And that's it!
 Our app is ready to go live.

-Next let's look at how we are going to deploy it using our serverless setup.
+Let's look at how we are going to deploy it using our serverless setup.